 But me, I lived in the problem.
 I lived in chaos.
-I lived in the havoc and lived in tragedies, the turmoil, and the disorders of my life.
+I lived in the havoc and lived in the tragedies, the turmoil, and the disorders of my life.

 Or, in the easiest explanation; I lived in my head for a very long time.
 I was scared.
 I was sick.
 I was angry and resentful.
 I was both a prisoner and my own warden, judge and jury.

 I swore that this was all me.
 And it was all me.
 This was my way of thinking.
-I was the epitome of my own sad assumptions and rather than stand, I surrendered and resigned to the ideas that no matter what, I would never be able to stand up straight.
+I was the epitome of my own sad assumptions and rather than stand, I surrendered and resigned to the idea that no matter what, I would never be able to stand up straight.

 I believed with all of my heart that no matter how hard I tried, nothing would ever work out the way I wanted it to.
 No dreams would ever come true.

-I can remember when I was working for hardly any money at all and it seemed like everyone i knew made more than me.
+I can remember when I was working for hardly any money at all and it seemed like everyone I knew made more than me.
 They seemed to have more too.

 I can remember when I filed my taxes for the first time.
 I remember thinking if I could make a little more money, then I would be happy.